soyart/actix-drop/README.md

 For security reason, host it behind a firewall and VPN, or use modern reverse proxy like NGINX to enable HTTP Basic Authentication.

+- In-memory or file storage

+- Multiple endpoints for different HTTP content type: HTML, JSON, and plain text

+- Expiration timer (can be reset/extended)

+- Configuation via files or environment

-### Planned (not yet implemented)
+### Planned features (not yet implemented)

-Configuration, trie nodes for clipboard hashes, AES encryption, file upload (probably with multiform), and TCP support
+Expandable hash keys using trie nodes for clipboard hashes, AES or RSA encryption, file upload (probably with multiform), and TCP support

 ## Running actix-drop